jariarkko/hopping/README.md

 Sets the binary search to start either from the middle of the theoretical range (TTL 128) or from a value that has been determined to be a likely path length for general Internet destinations.
 A good quess will speed up the search process.
 The default is that the good guesses are in use.

+    -retransmit-priority
+    -new-probe-priority

+This setting controls whether probes that do not get answered should be retransmitted when the alternative is to send new probes instead.
+If a new probe can be sent that would potentially bring useful information, then it is sent with the same retransmission parameters (exponential back-off timeout etc) than the retransmission would have been sent as.
+The default is preference of new probes over retransmission.

     -maxtries n

 Set the maximum number of tries for one hop before giving up if there no replies or even errors coming back.
 The default is 3.